ansys/pystk/doc/source/api/ansys/stk/core/graphics/IDistanceToGlobeOverlayDisplayCondition.rst

 IDistanceToGlobeOverlayDisplayCondition
 =======================================

-.. py:class:: IDistanceToGlobeOverlayDisplayCondition
+.. py:class:: ansys.stk.core.graphics.IDistanceToGlobeOverlayDisplayCondition

    object

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to the globe overlay...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IDistanceToGlobeOverlayDisplayCondition

 Overview
 --------